Your Notifications

 The following are the three common types of skin cancers:

 • Basal cell skin cancer: This type of skin cancer is present in sun-exposed areas of the skin.
-Basal cell skin cancer rarely spread to other body parts (metastasize) and do not cause death.
+Basal cell skin cancer rarely spreads to other body parts (metastasize) and does not cause death.
 They are very common and easily treatable.

 • Squamous cell skin cancer: These skin cancers are also common but less common than basal cell cancers.
 They can metastasize but the metastasis rate is very low.
 They are also non-life threatening and can be treated easily.